TylorS/typed-content-hash/readme.md

 ## API

 For the moment `contentHashDirectory` is the main API function you'd be interested in using.
 The CLI is a small wrapper around running just this function.

 There is a plugin API available to expand support to additional file extensions besides the default supported files.
+If you're interested in this take a look at `src/content-hashes/infrastructure/plugins` for examples of the default plugins.

 ### contentHashDirectory :: ContentHashOptions -> Promise DocumentRegistry